 Finding a nature walk buddy is one of the best ways to incorporate regular, successful nature walks into your life.
 It’s like anything else–exercising, eating healthfully, reading, hobbies, etc. If you can do it with a friend, you’re more likely to stick with it.

 The kids absolutely love their time together, the moms get to socialize and we all get outside for fresh air, nature discoveries and exercise.
-It’s such a joy to explore God’s creation with good friends!
+It’s a win-win-win!

 Do you have a nature buddy?